cylnlp/dialogsum/README.md

 We collect dialogue data for DialogSum from three public dialogue corpora, namely Dailydialog (Li et al., 2017), DREAM (Sun et al., 2019) and MuTual (Cui et al., 2019), as well as an English speaking practice website.
 These datasets contain face-to-face spoken dialogues that cover a wide range of daily-life topics, including schooling, work, medication, shopping, leisure, travel.
 Most conversations take place between friends, colleagues, and between service providers and customers.
+However, as noted by [Xiaochen Zhu](https://github.com/SpaceHunterInf), some source dialogues can contain unsatisfying contents.

 Compared with previous datasets, dialogues from DialogSum have distinct characteristics:
 * Under rich real-life scenarios, including more diverse task-oriented scenarios;